Esaych/sam-dev-15e8b/_posts/2022-04-05-charizard-diffuser.md

 <h3>Final Assembly</h3>

 The last bit was almost trivial.
 Glued the tail to the base.
+Painted his eyes on!

 ![parts]({{ page.img_root }}/parts.jpeg)